Many organizations utilize employee surveys as a way to solicit feedback and improve their employee engagement.

 - Consider the type (or types) of question and response you’ll use.
 Will you ask open-ended questions?
 Will you use a rating system or sliding scale (strongly agree, agree, neutral, disagree, strongly disagree)?
-Will you provide a comment field so employees can give their opinions and/or explain their ratings?

 - Clearly communicate the why behind the survey.
 People are much more likely to respond, and be more engaged in the process, if they understand the reason behind the survey and how it can benefit them.
-Perhaps work with someone on your marketing team to help craft the communication strategy around the survey.

 - Consider anonymity for more honest feedback.
 If employees believe that their responses will be tracked back to them, they may fear reprisals for giving frank answers.
-We know you’ve worked hard to build trust and create an inclusive culture, and knowing who said what makes it easier to follow up, but give them the option.

 - Compare departments against one another and track the outcomes over time.
 This can help you to identify problem areas like bad managers if employee satisfaction differs dramatically between departments.